Key West Golf Club

-Feel the velvety soft, white sand between your toes on Key West’s longest beach.
-Lined with coconut trees, this beach offers a beautiful setting for volleyball games and darkening your tan, while the water beckons you to enjoy a day of kayaking, paddle boarding, swimming, snorkeling and more.
+Feel the velvety soft white sand between your toes on Key West’s longest beach.
+Lined with coconut trees, this beach offers a beautiful setting for volleyball games and soaking up some rays, while the water beckons you to enjoy a day of kayaking, paddle boarding, swimming, snorkeling and more.
 Activities abound at Smathers Beach; you may want to extend your stay!

 Bahia Honda State Park

 Located in the shadow of The Seven Mile Bridge is Bahia Honda State Park.
 Whether your visit here is short or long, dry or wet, it will not soon be forgotten.
 Bring your bathing suit and that book you’ve been wanting to read and relax at what Conde Nast, in 1992, called the “best beach in the continental US”.
 Camping is also available, along with other activities.